Extremal stability for configuration spaces: Algebraic background

 \subsection{Symmetric (co)algebras and their duals}

-Given a bigraded vector space $V$, we write $\Sym^k(V)=(V^{\otimes k})_{S_k}$, where the symmetric group acts via the symmetry of the symmetric monoidal structure introduced above.
+Given a trigraded vector space $V$, we write $\Sym^k(V)=(V^{\otimes k})_{S_k}$, where the symmetric group acts via the symmetry of the symmetric monoidal structure introduced above.

-\begin{definition} Let $V$ be a bigraded vector space.
-The \emph{symmetric algebra} on $V$ is the trigraded vector space $\Sym(V)=\bigoplus_{k\geq0}\Sym^k(V)$, equipped with the product given componentwise by the dashed filler in the commuting diagram where the vertical arrows are the respective projections. \end{definition}
+\begin{definition} Let $V$ be a trigraded vector space.
+The \emph{symmetric algebra} on $V$ is the trigraded vector space $\Sym(V)=\bigoplus_{k\geq0}\Sym^k(V)$, equipped with the product given componentwise by the dashed filler in the commuting diagram where the vertical arrows are the respective projections to the coinvariants. \end{definition}

 This multiplication map furnishes the symmetric algebra with the structure of a commutative algebra object in the category of trigraded vector spaces.
-It is a universal commutative algebra in the sense of the commutative diagram of trigraded vector spaces.
+It is a universal commutative algebra in the sense of the commutative diagram of trigraded vector spaces, in which $\mathcal{A}$ is a trigraded commutative algebra and the dashed filler a map of such.
 In particular, there is a canonical, natural map of algebras induced by the assignment $(v,w)\mapsto v\otimes 1+1\otimes w$, which is easily seen to be an isomorphism.
 This map furnishes the symmetric algebra functor with an oplax monoidal structure; in particular, $\Sym(V)$ is canonically a bicommutative bialgebra with comultiplication induced by the diagonal of $V$.

-Given a bihomogeneous basis $\{t_i\}_{i\in I}$ for $V$, a bihomogeneous basis for $\Sym^k(V)$ is provided by the set of equivalence classes of degree $k$ monomials $t_{i_1}\cdots t_{i_k}$ under the equivalence relation In this way, we obtain a trihomogeneous basis for $\Sym(V)$, which we refer to as the \emph{monomial basis}.
+Given a trihomogeneous basis $\{t_i\}_{i\in I}$ for $V$, a trihomogeneous basis for $\Sym^k(V)$ is provided by the set of equivalence classes of degree $k$ monomials $t_{i_1}\cdots t_{i_k}$ under the equivalence relation generated by the relation In this way, we obtain a trihomogeneous basis for $\Sym(V)$, which we refer to as the \emph{monomial basis}.
 In this basis, multiplication is given by concatenation of monomials and comultiplication by the usual shuffle coproduct.
 It should be emphasized that a generator behaves as an exterior or polynomial generator according to the parity of its homological degree alone.

-In the presence of the above basis, we write $\partial_{t_i}\in V^\vee$ for the functional dual to $t_i$, i.e., $\partial_{t_i}(t_j)=\delta_{ij}.$ Allowing these functionals to act according to the usual rules of differential calculus, with appropriate Koszul signs, defines a linear embedding which is an isomorphism of trigraded vector spaces under appropriate finiteness assumptions, e.g., if $V$ is bounded below of finite type.
+In the presence of the above basis, we write $\partial_{t_i}\in V^\vee$ for the functional dual to $t_i$, i.e., $\partial_{t_i}(t_j)=\delta_{ij}.$ We extend these functionals to endomorphisms of $\Sym(V)$ by requiring them to act as derivations, i.e., for monomials $p$ and $q$.
+In other words, the functional $\partial_t$ acts according to the usual rules of differential calculus, with appropriate Koszul signs.
+Note that the resulting endomorphism of $\Sym(V)$ lowers each degree by the corresponding degree of $t$.